eugenioLR/sklearn-extensions/README.md

 ## License

-This project is distributed under the terms of the MIT License.
+This project is distributed under the terms of the GPL3 Public License.
 See the [LICENCE](LICENCE) file for details.